HOME · Biodiversity

 Lion mane

-Adult male lions grow an impressive mane, but manes are not just for cool looks alone.
+Adult male lions grow impressive manes, but manes are not just for cool looks.
 The manes can grow up to 16cm long and make lions look bigger than they are.
 That illusion of size proves useful in attracting mates and scaring off potential rivals.
-A lion’s mane also serves as protection for the neck and head during fights and hunting.
+A lion’s mane protects the neck and head during fights and hunting.

-Lions start to grow manes at three years old.
+Lions start growing manes at three years old.
 The older a male lion gets, the darker his mane becomes.
 A full and dark mane shows dominance.
 Note that not all adult males have manes.
-While some lions will have manes covering their head, shoulders, throats, and chests, some lions may just have a slight fringe around their face.
+While some lions will have manes covering their heads, shoulders, throats, and chests, some may just have a slight fringe around their faces.

 Lions have a plain sandy coat, unlike other big cats, but they don’t start that way.
 Lion babies have greyish rosettes and spots that gradually fade as they age.
 The spots will have faded at about three months old.
 The spots do not fade entirely in some lions and are still visible in adulthood.